 TRENDING TODAY: The Multi-Use Balm That Made Be A Believer

+The spring/summer 2020 fashions are, to say the least, varied, vast and very much going to suit your style, whatever that may be.
 From vibrant leather to the new little black dress, this season's trends are for everybody.
-But with so much choice and the fact we're not quite ready for bare leg season (it is still freezing) - figuring out what to wear can be overwhelming.
+But with so much choice and the fact we've got nowhere to go to show off our new season buys - figuring out what to wear can be overwhelming.

-The trick here is to embrace the notoriously tricky transitional period and invest in spring/summer trends that will work both now and as the hot summer sun begins to shine.
+The trick here is to embrace the notoriously tricky transitional period and invest in spring/summer trends that will work both now and as soon as we're all allowed back outside again.
 It's also the perfect time to experiment with what trends will and will not work for you.

 Keep on scrolling to see the 9 key trends to take for a test drive ahead of the new season.